Peruz/icsd/paper/paper.md

 # Related Software Packages

 The neurosciences community developed similar algortim applied for medical imaging.
 There is a MATLAB scripts for the 2D current-source density analysis together with a GUI toolbox can be downloaded here based on the article [@leski_inverse_2011].
-That iCSD has been generalized, the new kernel Current Source Density [@potworowski_kernel_2012] takes care of noise and allows reconstruction from arbitrary distribution of electrodes with a Python code available.
+The iCSD has been generalized, the new kernel Current Source Density [@potworowski_kernel_2012] takes care of noise and allows reconstruction from arbitrary distribution of electrodes with a Python code available.

 # Acknowledgements